 How Often Should Your Building Be Assessed?

-A fire risk assessment needs to be carried out regularly, it is suggested that this happens at least once per year and carried out by a professional every 4 years.
+A fire risk assessment needs to be carried out regularly, and it is suggested that this happens at least once per year and carried out by a professional every 4 years.
 A new assessment always needs to happen when there are any significant changes to the building and its layout.
 This ensures that any new obstacles to safety have been considered and addressed and the appropriate steps are taken to remedy any potential hazards.

 What Legal Guidelines Are Associated With Fire Risk Assessments?